Finish Line (comics): Main synopsis

 In the 863rd century on Mercury, Kid Flash talks to another speedster (John Fox) about the Flash history, and says that on one specific day Barry and Eobard raced for one last time for unknown reasons.
 Barry tells Kid Flash to get Iris West to safety.
 Max Mercury meditates while Jay Garrick, Impulse, and Jesse Quick protect him.
-After a brief few seconds, a large flash appears and many speedsters from different timelines appear to help out (an alternate version of Wally West named Walter West, Jay Garrick of Earth 2, Wally's children Irey West and Jai West alongside Linda Park, Meena Dhawan, Lia Nelson (the Tangent incarnation of Flash), Fuerza (Alexa Antigone), the Renegades, and Krakkl).
+After a brief few seconds, a large flash appears and many speedsters from different timelines appear to help out.
 Impulse, Irey West, Kid Flash, and Avery create a plan to run around in circles so they can create a vibrational frequency that will return the villains go back to their timeline.
-Meanwhile, Eobard Thawne reveals to Barry that he was responsible for everything after researching Barry's entire life as he discovered a hypnotic frequency that allows him to manipulate anyone's thoughts he encounters, like turning Hunter Zolomon and August Heart evil, killing Barry's mother Nora, persuading Bart to delay his reunion with his family, manipulating Barry's personality to feel distrustful and pessimistic, trapping Jay Garrick in the timestream, causing Wallace West to exist and turning his father into the Reverse-Flash, making Kid Flash have an argument with Damian Wayne, and goading Wally West into deep despair and trauma resulting to his strained relationship with Barry and hiding evidence of his friends' death in the Sanctuary.
+Meanwhile, Eobard Thawne reveals to Barry that he was responsible for everything after researching Barry's entire life as he discovered a hypnotic frequency that allows him to manipulate anyone's thoughts he encounters, like turning Hunter Zolomon and August Heart evil, killing Nora, persuading Bart to delay his reunion with his family, manipulating Barry's personality to feel distrustful and pessimistic, trapping Jay Garrick in the timestream, causing Wallace West to exist and turning his father into the Reverse-Flash, making Kid Flash have an argument with Damian Wayne, and goading Wally West into deep despair and trauma resulting to his strained relationship with Barry and hiding evidence of his friends' death in the Sanctuary.
 Barry gets angry but Eobard overpowers Barry and just before he is about to kill him, a huge bolt of blue lightning hits both of them, with Barry hearing Wally's voice.
 Eobard is afraid, saying this has not happened in the timeline, and goes off in the Speed Force, with Barry chasing after him saying that he will kill him.
 Eobard tells Barry that he will go to the 25th century and try to find new ways to torture his family, stating that he and Barry will always be trapped in the loop.
 Eobard offers a solution: always run after him in the Speed Force, or kill him to break the loop.